Table of Contents

 HIPAA and 42 CFR Part 2 Compliance Must Be Embedded Into Operations

-Atlantic Health Strategies does not treat compliance as a policy exercise.
-We embed regulatory requirements into operational design.
-This includes workforce training models aligned with job function, consent workflows that reflect real clinical practice, audit-ready documentation frameworks, and continuous monitoring tied to payer and regulator expectations.
+AHS embeds the regulatory requirements into operational design: workforce training models aligned with job function, consent workflows that reflect real clinical practice, audit-ready documentation frameworks, and continuous monitoring tied to payer and regulator expectations.
+Our compliance governance supports Medicaid, Medicare, and commercial payer audits, as well as OCR investigations, DEA inspections of medication-assisted treatment programs, and state licensing reviews in jurisdictions where we operate, including Florida, Texas, Arizona, and Tennessee.

 Strategic Outcomes for Behavioral Health Leaders and Boards